-How to Downsize Your Business
+How to Downsize Your Office Space

 The COVID-19 pandemic is forcing businesses to change.
 Some companies are allowed to open due to being essential businesses; others may reduce their hours or workforce to prevent the spread of this novel virus.
 Many employees can perform their work at home and are trying to arrange workspaces that will allow them to get tasks done without being interrupted by the kids who are in remote learning.
 (Read: The Best Methods for Downsizing a Home)

 If you are in this situation, you may wonder what to do with the equipment and merchandise that are sitting out in storefronts.
 Is it the right time for downsizing your business?
 Since many employees could continue to perform their jobs at home, you don’t want to lease real estate that you won’t need and you may have lower working capital and profits coming in.

 At Big Tex Self Storage, we’re the experts in business storage.
 Here are our tips for corporate downsizing.

 Corporate Downsizing to Reduce Operating Expenses

 Reducing your operating expenses with corporate relocation can be the best route when reopening your business or changing your procedures.
 You can ensure that your operations don’t become bloated with wasteful tasks, equipment and excess inventory.
 Your office, retail or business space, or a portion thereof, may be subleased to another business to offset your expense during the term of your lease, or you can use the space as a display area for merchandise and sales services while administration processes and order fulfillment are provided at the smaller office or even from a less expensive self storage unit.